-The Social Services Diploma program provides advanced-level training for working in the social services field and is available on a full-time or a part-time basis.
-The program includes the following components: courses in addictions and addiction treatment, conflict resolution, leadership and supervision, community development, interpersonal skills, and special topics; elective courses drawn from a wide-ranging selection of elective options in many different disciplines relevant to the human services field.
-The program uses workplace-based projects and assignments to help students integrate and apply classroom learning in practice.
+The Social Services Diploma program provides entry-level training for working in the social services field and is available on a full-time or a part-time basis.
+The program includes the following

 Students who successfully complete the program will receive a Vancouver Island University diploma.
 Completion of the program also earns credit towards VIU's Bachelor of Social Work and Bachelor of Arts in Child and Youth Care degrees.